 If you live in or plan to live in the United States, then you are simply wise.
 The U.S. has the second largest number of Spanish speakers in the world (what up Mexico?!), so no matter what field you decide to work in, knowing Spanish will be beneficial (and you’ll probably enjoy teasing those who chose German or Italian and now have gotten rusty with no one to chat with).

 You’re a top dog.
 As the most spoken language in the world, you’re drawn by the status of being able to talk to the highest number of people possible.
-You probably have dreams of being a big-shot business man/woman who will excel in the international world with your Chinese speaking ways.
+You probably have dreams of being a big-shot business man/woman after studying Chinese at a local university who will excel in the international world with your Chinese speaking ways.

 Or you just really like all the “learn Chinese” vocabulary you’ve picked up over the years of eating fortune cookies and have finally decided the time has come to learn the whole language.
 Who cares that you need to learn at least 3,000 characters to get a grasp of written Chinese, and thousands more to be fluent; that doesn’t deter you, you challenge-lover you.